 - Make sure you have all the bits you need (and that you have extra tent pegs)

 - Pop the instructions into a clear plastic pocket, then attach the pocket by string to your tent bag

 - Feel super smug knowing you didn’t make a total pratt of yourself the way I did

 Packing the right stuff is essential to having a successful camping trip.
 But what is the right stuff?

 The right tent makes a camping trip so much better!
 Ask a tenty boffin type in an outdoor living store for advice or check out this great guide to help you buy the right one.

 Something comfortable to sleep on

-Yes, I fell for the complete lie that self-inflating mats are comfy (total rubbish) and that roll up camping mats are OK once you get used to them (Pah!
+Yes, I fell for the complete lie that self-inflating mats are comfy (total rubbish) and that roll-up camping mats are OK once you get used to them (Pah!
 Also garbage).
-I quite like functional vertebrae and soon learned that the ONLY way not to end up doing the walk of the tin man to the loo in the morning is to splash out on a decent air bed.
+I quite like functional vertebrae and soon learned that the ONLY way not to end up walking like the tin man to the loo in the morning is to splash out on a decent air bed.
 Buy the best one(s) you can afford and your back will thank you for it.
 A lot.

 Something to sleep in